 A large part of their job is public relations.
 There must be a discussion about the positive and negative impacts on the surrounding community.
 If an incident or event affects the plant or personnel—they must tell the media the status of the situation.

-I’ve heard from multiple people recently, one of them told me, I don’t want to use a direct quote, but I’m paraphrasing.
-He said that, “When it hits the fan, I have to tell the media what’s going on, and I have to tell them the truth.
+I’ve heard executives say that “when [it] hits the fan, I have to tell the media what’s going on, and I have to tell them the truth.
 The only way I’m able to tell them the truth is if I have accurate information.
-The only way I can have accurate information is that if my team is armed with the right technology to give them data that is accurate, that is real-time, up to date, and verifiable.”
-Otherwise, that particular executive runs the risk of their own personal integrity and that of their company being compromised.
+The only way I can provide accurate information is if my team is armed with the technology to give data that’s in real-time, up to date, and verifiable.”
+If they don’t have this data, they run the risk of their personal integrity and that of their company being compromised.